tiann/KernelSU/website/docs/guide/how-to-integrate-for-non-gki.md

 ### Safe Mode

-To enable KernelSU's built-in SafeMode, you should additionally modify `input_handle_event` function in `drivers/input/input.c`:
+To enable KernelSU's built-in Safe Mode, you should additionally modify `input_handle_event` function in `drivers/input/input.c`:

 :::tip
 It is strongly recommended to enable this feature, it is very helpful in preventing bootloops!